-Disenfranchised Returning Citizens are unable to influence elections in their communities and are denied a voice in local decision-making related to the socio-economic conditions they experience.
+Disenfranchised Returning Citizens were unable to influence elections in their communities and were denied a voice in local decision-making related to the socio-economic conditions they experienced.
 The absence of large swathes of voters from local and state-level elections has real-world effects.
 Candidates, including incumbents, may find it easy to ignore communities that do not have registered voters.
-This hurts the entirety of neighborhoods where returning citizens live, not just those whose voting rights are taken away.
-The addition of over a million voters to Florida's electorate would make our democracy more representative.
+This hurts the entirety of neighborhoods where Returning Citizens live, not just those whose voting rights were taken away.
+The addition of over a million voters to Florida's electorate will make our democracy more representative.
 We posit that the theoretical and mathematical possibilities illustrate the grave impact of the removal of so many voters from our democratic process-especially at the local level.

 Our hope is that this report will spark conversations across Florida and the nation about felony disenfranchisement and its role in a system of inequities imposed on poor and Black communities.
-For some, including many in our selected neighborhoods where widespread disenfranchisement has become almost commonplace, this report merely validates their life experiences and what they already know.
+For some, including many in our selected neighborhoods where widespread disenfranchisement became almost commonplace, this report merely validates their life experiences and what they already know.
 We also hope this report will reach those unfamiliar with felony disenfranchisement who will be shocked by its many immediate and reverberating consequences for our democracy.

-No analysis of felony disenfranchisement would be complete without the voices and experiences of those impacted directly by this institutionalized practice of disempowerment.
-Thus, featured here are stories of individuals whose lives exemplify the injustice of the unreasonable additional punishment exacted on them by Florida's felony disenfranchisement law and process.
+No analysis of felony disenfranchisement would be complete without the voices and experiences of those who were impacted directly by this institutionalized practice of disempowerment.
+Thus, featured here are stories of individuals whose lives exemplify the injustice of the unreasonable additional punishment once enacted on them by Florida's felony disenfranchisement law and process.
 These are stories of perseverance, redemption and triumph from individuals who have met their responsibilities to redress their convictions and have completed the rehabilitative steps required by our systems of "justice."
 These testimonies are a reminder that permanent disenfranchisement of our fellow citizens is unjust and wasteful and that our communities would benefit enormously from the full participation of all people.
 These stories convey the human impact of disenfranchisement, along with many other challenging socioeconomic conditions, on the lives of real people and their families, including children.
 We share these stories in the report in order to center Returning Citizens' experiences and voices as the moral core of this work.

-Restoration of the right to vote to Returning Citizens would likely have a powerful societal impact by helping to amplify currently marginalized political voices-especially in Black communities, where so many are disenfranchised and where a lack of voter participation prevents community engagement and representation in local decision-making.
+Restoration of the right to vote to Returning Citizens will have a powerful societal impact by helping to amplify currently marginalized political voices-especially in Black communities, where so many are disenfranchised and where a lack of voter participation prevents community engagement and representation in local decision-making.

-Today, felony disenfranchisement is just one among many modern-day voter suppression tactics.
-It is also an outgrowth of our failure to have enshrined in our federal Constitution an affirmative Right to Vote.
-Felony disenfranchisement is an egregious by-product of a piecemeal, state-by-state approach to the franchise and election administration that has allowed the suppression of millions of votes.
-Even more troubling, evidence suggests that communities of color are disproportionately, if not discriminatorily, impacted.
+Like other voter suppression tactics, felony disenfranchisement has a long history rooted in slavery in the US.
+It is also an outgrowth of our failure to have enshrined in our federal Constitution an affirmative right to vote.2 Felony disenfranchisement is an egregious by-product of a piecemeal, stateby-state approach to the franchise and election administration that has allowed the suppression of millions of votes.
+Even more troubling, communities of color continue to be disproportionately impacted by these laws.
 For these communities, felony disenfranchisement is one thread interwoven in a web of disempowerment, along with numerous unjust institutional mechanisms, such as regimes of over-policing and mass incarceration, community underfunding, voter suppression, school privatization-all of which disproportionately affect Black communities.
-Unraveling felony disenfranchisement would be a meaningful step toward the empowerment of currently under-represented communities in Florida.
+Unraveling felony disenfranchisement is a meaningful step toward the empowerment of currently under-represented communities in Florida.